Skip to Content

 Why did my cupcakes sink in the middle?

-Cupcakes can sink if the liners are overfilled, the batter is overmixed, or the cupcakes are removed from the oven too soon.
-Bake until the tops spring back lightly and a toothpick comes out clean.
+Cupcakes can sink when the liners are overfilled, the batter is overmixed, or the cupcakes are removed from the oven before the centers are fully baked.
+Fill the cups only about two-thirds full and bake until the tops spring back lightly and a toothpick inserted in the center comes out clean.

 Why are my margarita cupcakes too dense?